machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 I did some SQL magic in column File and found out the flag was in file `supersecretflagf1le.mp3`.
 So, i used the file parameter to reference that file and unfortunately i didnt get flag.

 # Audio Editing
 Its the final step, setting visualization to sonogram and editing some other stuffs, i get the flag embedded in image.
+After submitting i felt quite relaxed.

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_flag.png)

-Also i used this resource constantly during exploiting SQLi: [SQL Wiki](https://sqlwiki.netspi.com/)
+I used this resource constantly during exploiting SQLi: [SQL Wiki](https://sqlwiki.netspi.com/)

 # Takeaway

-* Always check for lenth of SQL query you can inject
+* Always check for lenth of SQL query you can inject.
-* Pay attention to smaller details to prevent error
+* Pay attention to smaller details to prevent error.
-* Never edit a binary by hand in `Burpsuite`
+* Never edit a binary by hand in Burpsuite.
+Its prone to errors.